-Tragedy struck the young United States nation in the early morning of December 7, 1941.
-Japan's surprise attack on Pearl Harbor, a naval base in Hawaii, was made as a preemptive strike to dissuade America from interfering with their empire expansion in Southeast Asia.
-The devastating attack resulted in over 2,000 deaths, destroyed 12 ships, and demolished 160 aircrafts in just under two hours.
+Tragedy struck the United States in the early morning of December 7, 1941.
+Japan's surprise attack on Pearl Harbor, a naval base in Hawaii, was a preemptive strike to dissuade America from interfering with their empire expansion in Southeast Asia.
+The devastating strike resulted in over 2,000 deaths, 12 destroyed ships, and 160 demolished aircrafts in just under two hours.

-What would swiftly follow was a call to arms, with President Roosevelt declaring war on Japan.
-The US stepped onto the battlefield of WWII with a vengeance, holding onto the painful memory of Pearl Harbor while grimly marching forward.
-It led to some great American patriotism and also the worst civil rights violations faced by Japanese Americans, forced to relocate or face internment.
-Gathered below are photographs of the Pearl Harbor attack that thrust America into steely action, immortalized in the words, "a date which will live in infamy."
+A call to arms swiftly followed, with President Franklin Delano Roosevelt declaring war on Japan.
+The U.S. joined WWII with a vengeance, collectively grasping the painful memory of Pearl Harbor as they marched grimly forward.
+While the conflict led to unparalleled American patriotism, a less fortunate result was the egregious civil rights violations faced by Japanese Americans, forced to either relocate or face internment.
+Gathered below are photographs of the aftermath of the conflict that thrust America into steely action, immortalized in the words, "a date which will live in infamy."